DIRECTIONS from Lymington/Yarmouth Wightlink ferry terminal

 ACCESSING THE BUNGALOW

 There is absolutely no reason why you should not arrive via Lymington and leave via Fishbourne ferries, so do both to make fullest use of your time on the Isle of Wight.
+This is not possible with Red Funnel at these special rates.

 CAR FERRY CHOICES

-Wightlink car & passenger ferry (Portsmouth to Fishbourne) - If you approach the IOW by car from the south east, or the A3/M3 this is an excellent choice.
-Both Gunwarf Quay and the Historic dockyard have car parks that can be used long-term if you choose to leave your car on the mainland, particularly for a short break.
-Book parking with your ferry.
-Ferries run all night.
+If you approach the IOW by car from the south east, or the A3/M3 this is an excellent choice.
+Both Gunwarf Quay and the Historic dockyard have car parks that can be used long-term if you choose to

-OTHER TRAVEL OPTIONS
+OTHER TRAVEL CHOICES

 Wightlink SpeedCat passenger ferry (Portsmouth to Ryde Pier)